wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 ## Create a VHD or VHDX disk

 You must create and initialize a VHD or VHDX disk.
-You can create the disk either using Disk Management mmc console or by using PowerShell.
+You can create the disk either using the Disk Management MMC console or by using PowerShell.
-Follow the steps bellow to create and initialize the VHD or VHDS disk using PowerShell:
+Follow the steps below to create and initialize the VHD or VHDS disk using PowerShell:

 1. Run the following cmdlet in PowerShell to create a VHD: